doriordan/skuber/examples/src/main/scala/skuber/examples/guestbook/README.md

 ## Running the example

 This is part of the 'examples' SBT sub-project.
-The easiest way to get it up and running is to use the [assembly task](https://github.com/sbt/sbt-assembly) to build a fat JAR with all its dependencies included in the JAR so that it can than be run using a simple `java -jar` command.
+You can run it directly from sbt (you will need to choose it when asked) or use the [assembly task](https://github.com/sbt/sbt-assembly) to build a fat JAR with all its dependencies included in the JAR so that it can than be run using a simple `java -jar` command.

 - Run sbt at the root project level
 - Select the examples project